 Your brakes are a crucial safety feature in your vehicle so it is important that you are aware of their condition.
 Check your brake pads and rotors regularly to ensure you get the best braking performance.
 The pads need to be replaced once they reach 3 mm thickness.
 Stick a scale through the openings in the wheel and measure the thickness left on the pads.
-Some pads show warning signs as they wear out thin like a screeching sound as your brake or a warning light in the dashboard.
+Some pads show warning signs as they wear out thin like a screeching sound as you brake or a warning light on the dashboard.
 Brake pads can last for as long as 70,000 km to 20,000 since their life depends on many different factors.
 Check your brake pads regularly to ensure you are not running the risk of brake failure in an emergency situation.

 Check Battery Health